meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 So in short, there is a time for base r, tidyverse, and even parallel processing.
 Hopefully, this post highlighted the performance improvement (from a time standpoint) when used correctly.

-Hopefully, I've hit on some R packages and features that you will find useful.
+I've hit on some R packages and features that you will find useful.
 As you can see, base R does a lot of things well.
 However when it comes to the harder data munging and cleaning tasks it falls short.
 At first I thought about using for loops, but quickly learned that I should rely on apply family of loops.
 Turns out some of the tasks I was trying to accomplish are easily handled by the tidyverse set of packages, specifically dplyr.
 I was a bit surprised that I had to rely on parallel processing to sort through the data and determine opponent statistics.
 It proved to be very time efficient and satisfied the computer nerd in me.

 I'm sure I will follow this post up again (in a year) detailing some other cool packages and features available in R. Data.table is on the docket of things to learn.
 Let me know if you have any other recommendations.
 Tweet at [@msubbaiah1](https://twitter.com/msubbaiah1).